The Horror Show at Extreme Rules: Aftermath

+This was the final Extreme Rules to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.

 Raw

-On the following Raw, Seth Rollins prided himself in defeating Rey Mysterio and blamed the WWE Universe for his horrendous actions before Aleister Black interrupted.
+On the following Raw, Seth Rollins prided himself in defeating Rey Mysterio and blamed the fans for his horrendous actions before Aleister Black interrupted.
 Black condemned Rollins for the events of the past few weeks, leading to a match between the two which Rollins won, capitalizing on Black's injured arm.
 After the match, Rollins and his disciple Murphy continued their assault on Black, continuing to target his injured arm.
 For what Rollins did to his father, Mysterio's son Dominik challenged Rollins to a match at SummerSlam, which Rollins accepted after he and Murphy were attacked by Dominik with a kendo stick on the August 3 episode.
 Their match was made a Street Fight.

 Following his unrecognized forfeit win over Apollo Crews, The Hurt Business (MVP, Bobby Lashley, and new faction member Shelton Benjamin, who had just won the 24/7 Championship from R-Truth), challenged Ricochet and Cedric Alexander to a 3-on-2 handicap match due to them not having a third partner, who would have been Crews.
 Alexander and Ricochet revealed that they did have a partner, the returning Mustafa Ali, who was traded from SmackDown.
 The newly-formed trio then defeated MVP, Lashley, and Benjamin in the ensuing six-man tag team match.
 Crews, sporting the older United States Championship belt, returned on the August 3 episode and he and MVP formally had their title match where Crews retained.
 Crews later said he would give the old belt to his kids while he kept the new belt MVP introduced.
 MVP then demanded a rematch for SummerSlam, and Crews accepted.